wis3guy/HalClient.Net/ReadMe.md

 }
 ```

-Note: The `CreateClientWithRoot()` method is also available on your custom factories.
-If you set the client's `BaseAddress` property in the `Configure()` method, you should use the overload that does not take the base address as a parameter though.
+In case you set the client's `BaseAddress` property in the `Configure()` method of your factory, use the overload of `CreateClientWithRoot()` which does not require the base address as a parameter.

 Work in progress
 ----------------
-This library has spawned from an adhoc need i had to communicate with a certain API.
-As such it was developed until the point that it served my particular needs.
-It may not suit your particular use cases.
-Feel free to file an Issue or even a Pull Request if you run into something.
+This library has spawned from an adhoc need i had to communicate with one of y own API's.
+As such it has been developed up until the point where it met my particular needs.
+It may not suit all of your use cases.
+If so, feel free to file an Issue or even a Pull Request.

 Credits
 -------